 Grant was concerned that then recent waves of immigration from poorer parts of Europe would lead to social instability, division, economic decline, and a growing underclass.
 He also thought that the failure to deal with problems left by slavery stored trouble for the future.

-Today, Grant’s represents an unfashionable opinion, and his framework of analysis—not to mention his Nordicist bias—makes him seem somewhat outdated.
-Yet, he remains historically important: in his day, Grant enjoyed support with much of the old WASP establishment, including academics, politicians, and scientists who were leaders in their field.
-What is more, nearly half a century since the restrictive immigration legislation for which he campaigned was reversed, the old arguments have not gone away: as in Europe, they are being updated and revisited in the United States, which is now more socially unstable, more divided, less prosperous, and with a much wider underclass than before.
+Grant’s represents today an unfashionable opinion, and his framework of analysis–not to mention his Nordicist bias–makes him seem somewhat outdated.
+Yet, he remains historically important: In his day, Grant enjoyed support with much of the old WASP establishment, including academics, politicians, and scientists who were leaders in their field.
+What is more, nearly half a century since the restrictive immigration legislation for which he campaigned was reversed, the old arguments have not gone away: as in Europe, they are being updated and revisited in the United States, which is now more socially unstable, more divided, less prosperous, and with a much greater underclass than before.
 This, despite strenuous efforts by Grant’s opponents over the past century.
-Worse still, the founding stock of the United States is now in steep decline, just as Grant predicted would happen without targeted policies; this, and the implications of that decline, makes him even more relevant today than he was in his lifetime.
+Worse still, the founding stock of the United States is now declining, just as Grant predicted it would without targeted policies; this, and the implications of that decline, makes him even more relevant today than he was in his lifetime.

 Following the Anti-Defamation League’s efforts to suppress the book in 1933, there has not been a professional edition in print for the last eighty years.